bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

   applied to each argument value in turn.
 Note that `term` cannot be a wildcard; it must be a specific, concrete term.

-The expression (right-hand side) is made up of the following expression operators:
+The expression (right-hand side) can be made up of the following expression operators:

 * Integer and symbolic constants, as above.
 * Variable uses (bare `x` identifier).
 * Term constructors (`(term EXPR1 EXPR2 ...)`, where each
-  subexpression is evaluated first and then the term is constructed).
+  subexpression is evaluated first, then the term is constructed).
 * `let`-expressions that bind new variables, possibly using the values multiple times within the body: `(let ((var1 type1 EXPR1) (var2 ...)
   ...)
 BODY ...)`.
 Each variable's initialization expression can refer